maxadamo/improved-puppetserver/README.md

 - if the puppet check succeeds (`passing`) the weight of the SRV record will be 10
 - it the puppet check finds that your CPU is higher than 90%, the weight is lowered to 1
-- if the check fails, you puppet is broked and consul will delete its record
+- if the check fails, your puppet is borked and consul will delete its record

 #### puppet.conf - agent